 You may verify your current address of record via the Physician Assistant Board’s website at verify a license.
 All address changes must be submitted in writing.
-You may submit a Change of Address on-line or obtain a Change of Address form here.
+You may obtain a Change of Address form here.
 You are responsible for ensuring that the Board has your current address of record.

 FAILURE TO RENEW